 Meet the Expert

-Together with husband and executive chef Keyon Hammond, Alexandria owns and operates Washington, D.C.-based catering company Get Plated.
+Alexandria Hammond owns and operates Washington, D.C.-based catering company Get Plated together with husband and executive chef Keyon Hammond.
 A classically trained French chef, Keyon’s culinary background includes Platinum country clubs and global hotels.

 Beyond serving what you love, what else should you know about bridal shower food and drink?
 Read on for Hammond’s expert tips.

-Because a bridal shower is a celebration with family and friends, food and drink options that make you feel like you’re back at home are a great way to thematically tie the menu together.
-For a recent D.C.-themed celebration, Get Plated served mini half-smokes with local beer flights, mini “Jumbo slice” pizza slices, and, in a nod to the nearby Chesapeake, oysters.
+Aa bridal shower is a celebration with family and friends, so food and drink options that make you feel like you’re back at home are a great way to thematically tie the menu together.
+For a recent D.C.-themed celebration, Get Plated served mini half-smokes with local beer flights, mini “jumbo” pizza slices, and, in a nod to the nearby Chesapeake, oysters.
 Added bonus: These dishes help out-of-town guests experience the best the area has to offer.

 You’ll also want to have booze-free options on hand.
 “It doesn’t have to be a generic tea,” says Hammond.
 “Something more elevated, like a basil-infused watermelon lemonade, gives an interesting and refreshing taste.”